nadegeferket/TSA-QualityofLife/README.md

 ```

 ## Subjective Well-Being
 Once the classification is done, QoL needs to be substracted from these findings.
 For this we follow the multiple papers Iacus wrote about QoL.
-His code, however, is in R rather than Python as the rest of the research is.
-Therefore, notebooks are created based on the Subjective Well-Being Index of Iacus et al. (2020) Controlling for Selection Bias in Social Media Indicatorsthrough Official Statistics: a Proposal.
+His [code](https://github.com/siacus), however, is in R rather than Python as the rest of the research is.
+Therefore, notebooks are created based on [the Subjective Well-Being Index](https://sciendo.com/article/10.2478/jos-2020-0017) (Iacus et al., 2020)

 All sentiments of one region and domain is being merged and used in a calculation in order to derive the SWB index, for example, for the region Antwerp and the subdomain Emotional well-being:
 ```python